When Appointment Disputes Arise

 After notice to interested persons, including all persons interested in the administration of the estate as successors under the applicable assumption concerning testacy, any previously appointed personal representative and any person having or claiming priority for appointment as personal representative, the court shall determine who is entitled to appointment under section 14-3203, make a proper appointment and, if appropriate, terminate any prior appointment found to have been improper.

-A.R.S. § 14-3414(B)This process exists to protect the estate and its beneficiaries.
-Choosing the right personal representative can shape the entire administration process, from how efficiently debts are paid to how smoothly assets are distributed.
-When there is genuine disagreement about who should serve, formal proceedings ensure the court makes the final call rather than leaving it to informal negotiation.
+A.R.S. § 14-3414(B)This process protects the estate and its beneficiaries.
+Picking the right personal representative shapes how smoothly assets are distributed.
+When there is real disagreement, formal proceedings make sure the court has the final say.